josherrickson/stata2/stata_markdown/05-regression.md

 ~~~~

 We only get a single coefficient.
 Stata is treating `rep78` as continuous.
 When including a categorical predictor, Stata will create dummy variables
-(variables which take on value 1 if the observation is in that category and 0 otherwise) and include all but one, which is the refernce (or
+(variables which take on value 1 if the observation is in that category and 0 otherwise) and include all but one, which is the reference (or
 baseline).
 Since we only see a single coefficient here, we know Stata did it incorrectly.

 The issue is that Stata doesn't know we want to treat `rep78` as categorical.
 If we prefix the variable name with `i.`, Stata will know it is